MicrosoftDocs/sdk-api/sdk-api-src/content/netioapi/nf-netioapi-notifyroutechange2.md

 ### -param CallerContext [in]

-A user context passed to the callback function specified in the <i>Callback</i> parameter when an interface notification is received.
+A user context passed to the callback function specified in the <i>Callback</i> parameter when an IP route notification is received.

 ### -param InitialNotification [in]